HsiangHung/Machine_Learning_Note/ML_application/Observability/README.md

 In contrast, observability tools work by enabling iterative **exploratory** investigations to systematically determine where and why performance issues may be occurring.
 Observability enables a **proactive** approach to identifying any failure mode, whether previously known or unknown.

+## Telemetry Data

+Observability tools pull high-cardinality, high-dimensionality context from telemetry data into a single location where investigators can easily slice and dice to zoom in, zoom out, or follow breadcrumbs to find definitive answers.

 * [What is Data Observability?]: https://www.youtube.com/watch?v=jfg9wBJBtKk